 student, there's absolutely no reason to be paying an annual fee," Ridout

-personal financial information.
-Also, use private devices and access banking information on
+information.
+Also, use private devices and access banking information on secure

-than saving passwords or logins.
-You do not want your bank or card pages to pop
+saving passwords or logins.
+You do not want your bank or card pages to pop up

 See related: 4 reasons why college kids need a credit card, A look at student credit cards